 jack, usually from the place where it was at the conclusion

 of the last end but again, due to restrictions of our pitches,

 the jack need not necessarily be thrown from that position and

 is usually thrown from any position that allows him to comply

 - The winners are the first person or team to reach 13 points.

-- In singles the winner (team) is appointed "one match point"
+- In singles the winner (team) is awarded "one match point"

-in doubles "two match points" and in triples "three match points".
+and in both doubles and triples "two match points".
 A record is also

 kept of the points scored by each team during each game.
 These

-league positions where two teams have the same number of match
+positions where two teams have the same number of match points.
+The maximum

 Important 2012 AGM amendment -